 You can find a complete registry of the codes here.

 MXToolBox is a tried and trusted source of diagnosis on a range of issues for many IT professionals.
-The site allows you to diagnose your domain health, analyze message headers and check IPs against over 100 DSN-based email blacklists.
+The site allows you to diagnose your domain health, analyze message headers and check IPs against over 100 DSN-based email blocklists.

 Get to the root of email delivery issues with G Suite ToolBox’s Message Header.
 Simply paste the SMTP message header into the box provided and get to the bottom of any email delivery issue.
 The Message Header tool says it can “identify delivery delays”, "identify approximate source of delay” and “identify who may responsible”.